ihzhang/Municipal-Boundary-Changes/README.md

 Block-level shapefiles are at this link: https://drive.google.com/drive/folders/1lSv4SmHQ73NkqEBPNIr5UUa-_UDxc85Z?usp=sharing.
 Please be advised that the block-level shapefiles are very large.
 It may in fact be more efficient to download them from the source using the code outlined in CODE_1.

 # CODE
 You can find all replication code in the folder "code".
-Please note that the directory names will have changed from the code that correspond to the folder structure in this data_repository.
-If you run into issues, please reach out.
+Please note that the directory names will have changed from the code that correspond to the folder structure in this data repository.
+If you run into issues or questions on how to navigate that, please reach out.

 ## Code filenames index
-The analysis process needed for this project involved:
+The analysis process needed for this project involved the following code, numbered in sequence that correspond to the steps of the project:
 * CODE_1: Scraping code to bulk download DATA_1
 * CODE_2: Scraping code to bulk download DATA_2 and clean it
 * CODE_3: Cleaning DATA_3 after manual download from Social Explorer and NHGIS; some linear interpolation of block-level data was performed on an HPC located at Stanford called Sherlock.